M 4

 Negotiation Approaches and Perspectives

 'It is human nature to think wisely and act foolishly' Anatole France The worst mistakes are the ones we know we should've avoided in the first place.
 Yet, we will occasionally err because we are infallibly human.
-The best thing we can do is to try and recognize those errors that are most avoidable.
+The best thing we can do is to try and recognise those errors that are most avoidable.
 When sitting down at the negotiating table, it might be a good idea to get ourselves into the habit of going through a mental checklist.
 This is the time to lean back and take a reality check.

 Negotiation Anxiety Solved